ErpNetDocs/tech/advanced/track-changes.md

 ## Effects And Storage

 The system stores information based on the tracking level.
-The following table summarizes the stored data and other considerations and remarks:
+The following topics summarizes the stored data and other considerations and remarks:

 ### Level 0 - Do Not Track Changes.